Onion: History

-The history of ancestral onion species is not well documented.
-Ancient records of onion use spans western and eastern Asia, so the geographic origin of the onion is uncertain.
-Yet, domestication likely took place in West or Central Asia.
+Humans have grown and selectively bred onions in cultivation for at least 7,000 years.
+The geographic origin of the onion is uncertain; ancient records of onion use span both eastern and western Asia.
+Domestication likely took place in West or Central Asia.
 Onions have been variously described as having originated in Iran, western Pakistan and Central Asia.

-Traces of onions recovered from Bronze Age settlements in China suggest that onions were used as far back as 5000 BC, not only for their flavour, but also for the bulb's durability in storage and transport.
+The onion species Allium fistulosum (spring onion, bunching onion) and Allium tuberosum (Chinese leek) were domesticated in China around 6000 BC alongside other vegetables, grains, and fruits.

+Recipes using onions and other Allium species were recorded in cuneiform script on clay tablets in ancient Mesopotamia, around 2000 BC; the tablets are held in Yale University's Babylonian collection.
+The Assyriologist and "gourmet cook" Jean Bottero stated this was "a cuisine of striking richness, refinement, sophistication and artistry".
+The onion is mentioned in the Hebrew Bible; evidence of onions in ancient Israel comes from Chalcolithic Nahal Mishmar and from Bronze Age Jericho.

 Ancient Egyptians revered the onion bulb, viewing its spherical shape and concentric rings as symbols of eternal life.
 Onions were used in Egyptian burials, as evidenced by onion traces found in the eye sockets of Ramesses IV.
 Pliny the Elder of the first century AD wrote about the use of onions and cabbage in Pompeii.
 He documented Roman beliefs about the onion's ability to improve ocular ailments, aid in sleep, and heal everything from oral sores and toothaches to dog bites, lumbago, and even dysentery.
 Archaeologists unearthing Pompeii long after its 79 AD volcanic burial have found gardens resembling those in Pliny's detailed narratives.
 According to texts collected in the fifth/sixth century AD under the authorial aegis of "Apicius" (said to have been a gourmet), onions were used in many Roman recipes.

-In the Age of Discovery, onions were taken to North America by the first European settlers, who found close relatives of the plant such as Allium tricoccum readily available and widely used in Native American gastronomy.
-According to diaries kept by certain first English colonists, the bulb onion was one of the first crops planted by the Pilgrim fathers.
+In the Age of Discovery, onions were taken to North America by the first European settlers in part of the Columbian exchange.
+They found close relatives of the plant such as Allium tricoccum readily available and widely used in Native American gastronomy.
+According to diaries kept by some of the first English colonists, the bulb onion was one of the first crops planted in North America by the Pilgrim fathers.
+Between 1883 and 1939, inventors in the United States patented 97 inventions meant to make onion-growing more efficient through automation.

 Uses

-Onion types and products

-Common onions are normally available in three colour varieties:
+Culinary

+Three colour varieties of onions offer different possibilities for the cook: